syncfusion-content/blazor-docs/blazor/mention/templates.md

 ## Item template

 The content of each list item in the Mention can be customized using the `ItemTemplate` property.
+You can get the current item in `context` property.

 In the following sample, each list item is split into two columns to display relevant data using `ItemTemplate`.